Mariano Rumor: Interior Minister and assassination attempt

 In 1972, Rumor was appointed Minister of the Interior, in the government of Giulio Andreotti.

 In 1973, Rumor was the target of an assassination attempt, planned by Gianfranco Bertoli, a self-described anarchist.
 Four were killed during the bombing, and 45 injured, while Rumor escaped alive from it.
 Bertoli was given a life-term in 1975.
 Bertoli was an informant of SISMI, the "Military Intelligence and Security Service", at the time.
 Court proceedings later showed that this connection was one of mistaken identity.

-Second term as Prime Minister
+Second term as prime minister

 After three years under Emilio Colombo and Giulio Andreotti's ministries, Rumor returned to the office of Prime Minister, first leading a coalition composed of Christian Democrats, Socialists, Republicans, and Democratic Socialists from July 1973 to March 1974.
 After this government collapsed, Rumor formed a new coalition within two weeks, calling upon the Socialists and Democratic Socialists to join with DC from March until October 1974.

-During his second term, the Parliament approved a law on 2 March 1974, with which legal minimum for pensions was raised to 27.75% of the average industrial wage for 1973.
-A law of 16 July 1974 extended family allowances to INPS pensioners, in lieu of child supplements.
-While a bill of August 1974 extended hospital assistance to all those not previously covered by any scheme.

 Weathering a cabinet resignation in June 1974, Rumor's final cabinet would fall in October 1974 after failing to come to an agreement on how to deal with rising economic inflation.